Intermediate Algebra Workshop (ARC 35)

 - IAW is a no repeat workshop.
 Students that have taken ARC 35 and did not get at least 75% are not allowed to retake the workshop.
 Any questions about this should be directed to your academic advisor.

 - Due to the COVID-19 pandemic, all final exams for this workshop will be proctored online.
-More information about this will be sent out once the workshop starts in late July.
+More information about this will be sent out once the workshop starts.

 Please note that ARC 35 (IAW) is now a freshmen only and no repeat workshop.
 If you are not a freshmen or are trying to repeat, you will need to talk to your academic advisor about your situation.